Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 The Analysis Phase: Pinpointing instructional problems and learner needs within the ADDIE model.

-The Analysis Phase is a critical stage in instructional design, laying the groundwork for learning experiences that are both effective and successful.
+The Analysis Phase is a critical stage in instructional design, laying the groundwork for lessons that are both effective and successful.
 This phase involves collecting and analysing data to gain a better understanding of the instructional problem, to define instructional goals, and to ascertain the learners' existing knowledge and skills.

 During the Analysis Phase, the instructional problem is carefully considered to ensure a clear understanding of what issues need to be addressed.